Alfonso Bernal del Riesgo

 Alfonso Bernal del Riesgo (January 23, 1902 – January 4, 1975, Havana, Cuba) was a Cuban psychologist, known for his contribution to the origin and development of psychology as science and profession.
 He was a psychologist, lawyer, professor, writer, and researcher.

 Bernal del Riesgo had a long and successful career at the University of Havana.
 Through his writings he developed the notion of Cubanosofía that defined the study of the Cuban psychological identity.
 The writings of Enrique José Varona and Alfredo Aguayo influenced his early work.

 Biography

 Alfonso Bernal del Riesgo was born in 1902 in a complicated birth where his twin brother died.
-His mother died a few days later.
-Alfonso was raised by his father and other family members.
-He was the son of Alfonso Bernal y Tovar and Caridad del Riesgo y Calero.
+His mother, Caridad del Riesgo y Calero, died a few days later.
+Alfonso was raised by his father, Alfonso Bernal y Tovar, and other family members.
 His father was Professor of Pharmacy at the University of Havana.